 After all, if it saves you driving as well as a few quid parking, it’s all worth it, right?
 (As long as we don’t talk about them doing two round trips to the airport that is.)

-So What Are The New Drop-Off Charges?
+So What Are The Drop-Off Charges?

-The fee will be £3 for five minutes, or £4 for 10.
+The fee is £3 for five minutes, or £4 for 10.